geusebi/thermistor-utils/README.md

 If they're not available the converter could compute the values from three evenly spaced readings of temperature and resistance.

-Create the converter from temp/res readings
+Create the converter from temp/res readings:

 ```python
 readings = (